BlackCapCoder/coque/README.md

 Hello world using your anti:

 ~~~
-< print que
+> print que
-< print que
+> print que
 hello
 world
 push
 push
 ~~~

-`< print que` will first move the command `print` from your queue to your stack, preventing it from being evaluated, then add it to your anti's queue.
+`> print que` will first move the command `print` from the queue to the stack, preventing it from being executed, then add it to your anti queue.

 Hello world by cooperation:

 ~~~
-< print que
+> print que
 hello world
 print
 push